Fujifilm X-T2 vs X100F

-The Fujifilm X-T2 and the Fujifilm X100F are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and January 2017.
+The Fujifilm X-T2 and the Fujifilm X100F are two enthusiast cameras that were announced, respectively, in July 2016 and January 2017.
 The X-T2 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably smaller (22 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X100F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the X-T2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T2 and their specifications in the Fujinon X Lens Catalog.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.